arestrepogiraldo2200/Nuclear_Power_Plant_Site_Selection_Colombia/readme.md

-# Nuclear Power plant location exclusion zones for Colombian territory
+# Considerations for the Location of a Nuclear Power Plant in Colombia

 Based on documentation